brentjand/brentjand/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Welcome to my programming portfolio! <br/>
+Welcome to my portfolio de la code! <br/>

-Throughout this repository you will find various projects that I've been working on to help automate daily workflows and configure database implementations. <br/>
+This repositiry contains various projects to help automate daily workflows and configure database implementations. <br/>

 Want to know more about me and the tools I have to offer?
 Let's connect! :phone: <br>